OpenElectionData/catco-guide/_guide/8-is-it-working.en.md

 ## Other Metrics

 Most social media platforms have some kind of free, built-in analytics platform.
-You can dig into other analytics options and see what’s available to you to measure.
-Play around with what’s available, research what each number means, and decide which ones are important to track over time.
+You can dig into other analytics options and see what's available to you to measure.
+Play around with what's available, research what each number means, and decide which ones are important to track over time.

-Some strategies may require metrics that don’t exist easily on one platform but are a good measure of success: number of times quoted in the media, number of attendees at an event, number of off-the-record meetings with reporters, number of times a donor replied to an email with feedback, trends in public opinion, etc. All those may be the truer measure of your success, rather than reach on Facebook.
+Some strategies may require metrics that don't exist easily on one platform but are a good measure of success: number of times quoted in the media, number of attendees at an event, number of off-the-record meetings with reporters, number of times a donor replied to an email with feedback, trends in public opinion, etc. All those may be the truer measure of your success, rather than reach on Facebook.
 Think critically about what is a meaningful measurement of your goal and track that, even if it is not the easiest metric available.

 ## A/B Testing